 Allocation of the TRQ

-Import quotas are allocated to 534 Canadian companies in 2016 that meet criteria that place them in one of five pools: traditional, processors, foodservice, distributors, and manufacturers of non-Import Control List (non-ICL) products.
+in 2016, import quotas were allocated to 534 Canadian companies that meet criteria that place them in one of five pools: traditional, processors, foodservice, distributors, and manufacturers of non-Import Control List (non-ICL) products.

 Chicken products not covered by the TRQ (non-import Control List products):